Logan Wu

 Best Technical Project

-I developed a signal processing library for wind turbine noise compliance, which we used to analyse months of recordings for a client.
+I developed a signal processing library for wind turbine noise compliance, which automatically analysed months of recordings for a client.